-My model predicts that adjustments in the reliance of sectors on intermediate inputs happen on the extensive margin.
-However, results in the previous subsection give no guidance on the specific margin of adjustment.
-In this subsection I use firm-level data on the number of suppliers of US publicly listed firms in order to perform model-free evaluation of the extensive margin of network adjustment over the business cycle.
-In particular, I use the dataset constructed by Atalay et al. (2011) based on US Compustat data, which contains the indegree, or simply the number of supplier firms in the dataset, for a large number of US publicly listed firms.
+A unique prediction of my model is that the adjustment in the relative reliance on intermediate inputs can happen at the extensive margin.
+In this subsection, I use firm-level data on the number of suppliers of US publicly listed firms in order to perform econometric evaluation of the extensive margin of network adjustment over the business cycle.
+In particular, I use the dataset constructed by Atalay et al. (2011) based on US Compustat data, which contains a time series for the firm-level indegree, which is the number of suppliers in the dataset.
+The dataset covers a large number of US publicly listed firms.